 Storing chicken feed isn’t something that a lot of chicken owners put much thought into, but it matters more than you think.
 By not properly storing your feed, it can grow stale or moldy, and it can even be eaten by rodents or predators.
 In order for your chickens to be happy and healthy, they need clean, fresh feed to munch on.

-It can be tempting to stock up on 6-months’ worth of feed.
-However, most of that feed will go bad if you let it sit around for longer than a few months.
+While some chicken feed can last up to six months, we recommend buying only a couple months’ worth of feed.
+Of course, it can be tempting to stock up on 6-months’ worth of feed.
+However, most of that feed will go stale and some of it will likely spoil before you get a chance to use it.
 Buy only the amount of feed that you need for the next month or two months to reduce the risk of spoilage.

 Don’t leave it in the bag